Skip to content

 default_connection: <connection_name>

-Now, you need to decide whether to add a cluster that you administer and manage yourself, or use a cloud solution from Elastic, as well as configure additional parameters.
+Now, you need to decide whether to add a cluster that you administer and manage yourself, or use a cloud solution from Elastic, and configure additional parameters.

 If you want to connect by using a cluster, follow the instructions below in the Cluster section.
 If you want to use Elasticsearch Cloud, skip to Elasticsearch Cloud section.